kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/Object.methods.md

  ```

 **Object.assign()**
 shallow copies both string and Symbol properties from one or more source objects to target object.
-If target already has the key, then value gets overwritten.
+If target already has the key, then value gets overwritten. nested objects are copied by
+reference.
 Can't do deep copy.

 ```javascript
 // example